-In pursuing an Eco-E Project as your master's thesis, you will develop and refine a business model, learning agile thinking to pivot strategy in light of new information and analyses.
+In pursuing an Eco-E Project as your master's thesis, you will develop agile thinking and complex problem solving skills, while your team is challenged to make a series of strategic choices that requires bringing together science, policy, systems thinking and human context.
 Eco-E Projects receive funding to develop small-scale pilot projects or prototypes to obtain early customer feedback.
 You'll learn to cultivate a network of advisors, including faculty and industry experts.
 During the course of the project, you gain experience by regularly presenting your business model to colleagues, advisors, industry experts, and judging panels.
 You emerge with solid experience managing team dynamics, developing strategies, engaging in outreach and communications, and formally presenting your research and writing reports.

 Being a part of Eco-E has been an incredible experience, one I never expected when I first enrolled at Bren.
 I had no idea that entrepreneurship and business in general would speak to me in the way that it did.